9.1 Dementia & Alzheimer's Care

 Common Behaviors and Safe Responses

 Difficult behavior is communication of an unmet need — pain, hunger, fear, a full bladder, noise, fatigue, or infection.
-The exam reward answer almost always looks for the cause and protects safety rather than scolding or arguing.
+The reward answer almost always looks for the cause and protects safety rather than scolding or arguing.

 • Repetitive questions: answer simply and consistently; do not say "I already told you."